sambhuganesan/CayleyPy-RL-Environment/README.md

 ### Structural score (30%)

-There are five behavioral witnesses sharing the 30% structural score.
-Each witness tests behavior rather than source structure, so refactoring does not produce false negatives except where attribute-name stability is explicitly required.
+There are five witnesses sharing the 30% structural score.
+Four are primarily behavioral, while the fp16 witness is a lightweight source-level check because CUDA fp16 inference is not meaningfully testable in the local CPU regime.
+This means most refactors are judged by behavior rather than exact source layout, with explicit exceptions called out below.

 | Witness | Test |
 |---------|------|